Prep time: 10-15 minutes

 - Sift the flour, cream of tartar, bicarbonate of soda and salt into a large mixing bowl.
 Add the diced butter and rub in with your fingertips until the mixture resembles fine breadcrumbs.
 Alternatively, whizz in the food processor.
 Use a metal knife to stir in the sugar and sultanas.

-- Break the eggs into a measuring jug and add the buttermilk.
+- Break the eggs into a measuring jug and add the milk and vingegar (or buttermilk).
 Beat gently with a fork to combine.

 - Make a well in the centre of the dry ingredients.
 Using a knife, gradually add the egg and milk mixture to the bowl (reserving a little to brush on top of the scones before baking) and mix to stir.
 Keep adding until you have a sticky mixture, you may not need it all.
 Bring the mixture together with your hands to make a soft dough.